mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 **Katagiri**: But thirty blows doesn’t mean that the Zen Master gave the thirty blows actually.

-**Person 1**: Well, no, but the commentator thought he deserved it.
+**Same person**: Well, no, but the commentator thought he deserved it.
 Isn’t that what this was?

 **Katagiri**: Oh yes, he has to deserve thirty blows.
 Otherwise, you cannot open your eyes.
-For instance, I told you before, when I was at the temple, I had to strike for two weeks, and then a week or so.
-But because I hated the monks life, … life, finally my teacher says, come into my room, “Dainin, get up.
-When the time comes, everyone get up; just get up.
+For instance, I told you before, when I was at the temple, I had to strike for two weeks, and then attend a week or so.
+But because I hated the monks life and temple life, finally my teacher says, [coming] into my room, “Dainin, get up.
+When the time comes, everyone gets up; just get up.
 Everyone having breakfast; why don’t you have breakfast?
 When the time comes to get up, please get up.”
-Well, that is at least thirty blows.
-I actually deserved thirty blows.
+Well, that is at least thirty blows. *[he laughs]* I actually deserved thirty blows.
 That’s why I couldn’t stay there.
-I start shaking, my body and mind is shaking, anyway.
-But I got up.
-I didn’t strike.
-Next day, I did it.
-Anyway, get up in the morning, and… anyway… Still I hate it [laughter] but anyway, I did it.
+I felt shaky, my shaky, my mind is shaking, anyway.
+But I gave up; I didn’t strike.
+Next day, I did it, anyway; get up in the morning, and *[unintelligible]* anyway, fixing meals.
+Still I hated it, *[laughter]* but anyway, I did it.
 But this is monk.

 So that is really thirty blows.
-But if you don’t have..
-If you’re not ready to open your eyes… but even … very gentle, Dainin, he didn’t scold me, Dainin.
-When the time comes everyone get up, please get up.
-If you feel sick, after that you can go to bed again.
+But if you’re not ready to open your eyes, even though what he's suggesting is very gentle.
+"Dainin," he didn’t scold me, "Dainin.
+When the time comes for everyone to get up, please get up.
+If you feel sick, after that you can go to bed again."
+That's it.
 Very simple.
-If you’re now ready to accept this as thirty blows, don’t … the usual. … But anyway, that was really thirty blows for me.
+If you’re not ready to accept this as thirty blows, well, that's a pretty usual *[unintelligible]* suggestion.
+But anyway, that was really thirty blows for me.

-Well, I don’t know if Emperor Wu deserved, accepted thirty blows, I don’t know.
-But anyway, that is Engo Zen Master’s comment.
+Well, I don’t know if Emperor Wu accepted thirty blows.
+I don’t know, but anyway, that is Engo Zen Master’s comment.

-##### 1:10:58

-**Person 1**: Excuse me, I thought that the Engo… the commentator was saying that the Zen Master who was speaking to Emperor Wu deserved the blows.
-That’s what I thought it meant; isn’t that right? … [crosstalk]
+**Same person**: Excuse me, I thought that the commentator was saying that the Zen Master who was speaking to Emperor Wu deserved the blows.
+That’s what I thought it meant; isn’t that right?

+*[some crosstalk]*

 **Katagiri**: Master Chih.
 Oh oh - Master Chih deserved thirty blows.
-Oh, right! [laughter] Probably, huh? [laughs]
+Oh, right! *[laughter]* Probably, huh? *[he laughs]*

 And he doesn’t know that the great illumination shines forth from under his own feet.
 This is the Engo Zen Master really playing with Zen Master Chih.
 Saying the opposite, completely opposite.
 He’s really playing.
 Do you understand?

-**Person 1**: He says he deserves thirty blows… ?
+**Same person**: When he says he deserves thirty blows for his phrase?

-**Katagiri**: Yes, because he says “ridiculous,” you cannot get him back, get Bodhidharma back again.
-But if you go there and ask Bodhidharma “please come back again”… maybe so.
-Don’t you think so?
+**Katagiri**: Yes. *[he laughs]* Because he says, “Ridiculous.
+You cannot get him back, get Bodhidharma back again."
+But if we go there and ask Bodhidharma, “Please come back again" – maybe so, don’t you think so?
 But he says, don’t go there.
 That is a little bit against the human speculation.
 That’s why he said he should deserve thirty blows.
-But after that, it is very great.
+But after that, it is really great.
 Do you understand?

 ##### 1:12:38

-**Person 2**: What you’re saying… Why didn’t Bodhidharma in the first place, you know, explain to Emperor Wu what he was saying, if the Emperor didn’t understand…
+**Question**: What you’re saying...
+Why didn’t Bodhidharma in the first place, you know, explain to Emperor Wu what he was saying, if the Emperor didn’t understand, wouldn't that have been...

-**Katagiri**: [cackles]
+**Katagiri**: *[he cackles]*

-[audience laughs]
+*[the group laughs]*

-Thank you very much. [laughter] I appreciate your imagination of creating a beautiful scene.
-I … conversations between Emperor Wu and….
+Thank you very much. *[laughter]* I appreciate your imagination of creating a beautiful scene *[unintelligible]* conversation between Emperor Wu and *[unintelligible]*.

 Well, that is one way of understanding, but sometimes there is no way to discuss, don’t you think so?
 For instance, even though I explain it again and again; if you don’t understand, can I continue to explain again and again?
 Well, stop it!
-And then… [tap tap tap tap] if you are here, you can understand.
+And then… *[tap tap tap tap]* if you are here, you can understand, okay?
 Even though I stop it.

-Of course, we should explain, but sometimes, time comes to… ????
+Of course, we should explain, but sometimes, time comes to ... *[unintelligible]*

-##### 1:13:49

-But, Emperor Wu, is very hard to stand up in no explanation.
-And also, Bodhidharma, it’s very hard for him to stand up in front of such a person. … He really wants to give compassion to him; tries to extend but… no way.
+Well, [for] Emperor Wu [it] is very hard to stand up in no explanation.
+And also, [for] Bodhidharma, it’s very hard for him to stand up in front of such a person, [trying his patience?].
+He really wants to give compassion to him, tries to stand up, [but] ... no way.
 Do you experience such a thing in your human life?
-Maybe you can experience…
+Maybe you can experience,  sooner or later.

-##### 1:14:36
+*[long pause]*

-It’s because explanation is mine, Bodhidharma’s explanation, not Emperor’s explanation.
+It’s because [the] explanation is Bodhidharma’s explanation, not [the] Emperor’s explanation.
 So my explanation is mine, not yours.
-You should find your explanation, through my explanation, okay?
+You should find your explanation, through my explanation.
 That’s all.
-So sometimes, even though my explanation is going again and again, if you’re not ready to accept this my explanation, you don’t understand, would you say so?
+So sometimes, even though my explanation is going again and again, if you’re not ready to accept this my explanation, well you don’t understand.
+Don't you think so?

 Is that okay?

 ##### 1:15:19

-**Person 3**: … When you tell the story about picking up the teacher, was that the story from your house, was that your experience?
+**Question**: When you tell the story about picking up the teacher, was that the story from your house, was that your experience?

-**Katagiri**: A zen story… Happened…

-**Person 3**: … Master Chih… [unintelligible]
+**Katagiri**: Well a Zen story *[unintelligible]*

+##### 1:15:50

+**Question**: Why is it *[unintelligible]* that Master Chih *[unintelligible]*

 **Katagiri**: Don’t take this at face value, okay?

-**Person 3**: Is it like a joke?
+**Same person**: Is it like a joke?

 **Katagiri**: It’s not a joke.
-It’s not a joke.
 It’s not a joke; it’s very true.
-But, it means that the Engo Zen Master not directly praised Zen Master Chih.
-Exactly.
-You cannot say his way is good, or his way is bad.
-According to common sense, his way is good, but in a sense it’s not good, because he suggested Emperor Wu don’t send anybody to get him back.
+But, it means that the Engo Zen Master indirectly praised Zen Master Chih.
+Because, you cannot say his way is good, or his way is bad.
+According to common sense, his way is good, but in a sense it’s not good, because he suggested Emperor Wu [shouldn't] send anybody to get him back.
 According to this, this is not a good way.
 But broadly speaking, in a sense, his way is pretty good, because his way is directly to let Emperor Wu show Chih what the truth, where truth is.
 So finally, nothing to say.
-How great his way is.
-Completely beyond human explanation; that’s what he says, very easily.
-He says he plays intellectually(?), saying that his way is against common way.
+How great his way is, completely beyond human explanation; that’s what he says, very easily.
+He says he plays [intellectually?], saying that his way is against common way.
 So, from this point he should deserve thirty blows.
-But this is wonderful.
+But, this is wonderful.

 That’s why he says he doesn’t know the great illumination shines from under his own feet.

-Commentary is very helpful for you; so if you have time, read the commentary.
-From now on, if I have time, I would like to explain one by one.
+[The] commentary is very helpful for you, so if you have time, read the commentary.
+From now on, if I have time, I would like to explain one by one, Blue Cliff Record.

+##### 1:18:32 end of recording

 [Next Talk: Blue Cliff Record Case 2: The Ultimate Path Is Without Difficulty, Lecture 1](1980-01-19-BlueCliffRecordCase2Lecture1)